zzhangjii/learning-library/lab-guides/LabGuide200.md

 ### **STEP 6**: SSH into the Instance and install Docker

-- Set the correct permissions for the docker key by pasting the following commands in your terminal window.
+- Set the correct permissions for the docker key by **Typing OR Copy and Pasting** the following commands in your terminal window.
 Make sure the dockerkey file has the permissions of **600** (chmod 600 dockerkey) and ssh into the compute instance `substituting your IP address`.

   Example: